hujhax/austin-improv-wiki/Troupes/$10 Bourbon.md

 ## History
 The troupe formed after [[Troupes/Wooden Nickel|Wooden Nickel]] broke up.

-Their final show was on 8/27/08, at [[The 2008 Out of Bounds Comedy Festival]].
+Their final show was on 8/27/08, at [[Festival/The 2008 Out of Bounds Comedy Festival|The 2008 Out of Bounds Comedy Festival]].

 ## Media
 ### Photos